 In 1956 the newly elected president of Brazil, Juscelino Kubitschek, spoke with the Brazilian architect Oscar Niemeyer: “I am going to build a new capital for this country and I want you to help me,” he said.
 With that, Oscar Niemeyer became the planner and chief architect of Brazil’s new capital.
 In April of 1960, Brasilia, the purpose-built modernist city in the middle of the highland jungles of Brazil, became the country’s capital.
 More than 25 of the monumental and government buildings in Brasilia were ultimately designed by Oscar Niemeyer.
-UNESCO made Brasilia a World Heritage Site in 1987 due to its modernist architecture and premeditated urban planning.
-Here’s our grand tour of Oscar Niemeyer modernist architecture in Brasilia.
+Brasilia became a UNESCO World Heritage site in 1987 due to this modernist architecture and premeditated urban planning.
+Here’s our grand tour of Oscar Niemeyer modernist architecture in Brasilia, primarily along the city’s Monumenal Axis.

 The National Congress (Supremo Tribunal Federal) of Brazil, pictured above, is home to the national legislature and is the centerpiece of Brasilia’s “Monumental Axis” which is the grand avenue that the city of Brasilia was built around.
 This avenue is where most of the government buildings and monuments (including all but the last two buildings mentioned in this post) were built.

 In the middle of the Monumental Axis (Eixo Monumental), pictured above, stands the TV Tower (Torre de TV).
-From its observation deck you get a great overview of the Monumental Axis and Brasilia’s modernist design (pictured above).
+From its observation deck you get a great overview of the Monumental Axis and Brasilia’s modernist design.

 The Planalto Palace (Palácio do Planalto) is the official office of the President.
-It stands on Three Powers Plaza (Praça dos Três Poderes) because the plaza represents the meeting of the three governmental branches of powers: the executive branch represented by the Planalto Palace, the legislative branch represented by the National Congress (pictured above), and the judiciary branch represented by the Supreme Federal Court (pictured below).
+It stands on Three Powers Plaza (Praça dos Três Poderes) because the plaza represents the meeting of the three governmental branches of powers: the executive branch represented by the Planalto Palace, the legislative branch represented by the National Congress, and the judiciary branch represented by the Supreme Federal Court.

 The Supreme Federal Court (Supremo Tribunal Federal) is the highest court in Brazil.

-The Cathedral of Brasilia, more formally known as the Metropolitan Cathedral of Our Lady of Aparecida (Catedral Metropolitana Nossa Senhora Aparecida) is one of Brasilia’s signature buildings and an iconic Niemeyer design both inside (pictured above) and out (pictured above that).
+The Cathedral of Brasilia, more formally known as the Metropolitan Cathedral of Our Lady of Aparecida (Catedral Metropolitana Nossa Senhora Aparecida) is one of Brasilia’s signature buildings and an iconic Niemeyer design both inside (pictured below) and outside (pictured above).

 The Ministry of External relations is based out of the Itamaraty Palace (Palácio Itamaraty).
 The building is also known as the Palace of the Arches and is seen above with the National Congress towers in the background.